 The college contracts with a private vendor to run our campus bookstore.
 Beyond the textbooks and extra course material for each course, students can shop for basic supplies, apparel (T-shirts, clothing, backpacks, etc.), and gifts at the campus store.
 Students who have questions about pricing, books, fan gear, graduation caps and gowns, or any issues should direct their inquiries directly to the MCC book store at (603) 622-9941.

 Bus service is provided by Manchester Transit Authority and is available Monday-Friday.
 Schedules are available at the main reception desk.
-Passes are free to enrolled students, one per semester.
+Passes are free to enrolled students (must show Student ID), one per semester.

 A private vendor runs the cafeteria, which is located in the Student Center.
 Students can buy hot or cold foods and drinks.
 Cafeteria hours are posted each semester.
 Vending machines are available in Anytime Eats inside the lower entrance when the cafeteria is closed.

 The Child Development Center (CDC), run by a private vendor, is for preschoolers through kindergarten age as a Lab School for MCC’s Early Childhood Education (ECE) students.
 The CDC is staffed by fully degreed ECE teachers and supervised student interns and offers part-time, full-time and drop-in options, developmentally appropriate and individualized programming and low ratios.

 The Center is open from 7:30am to 5:30pm.
 The Center is licensed by the State of NH Childcare Licensing Bureau and complies with all regulations and requirements.
 The Center also holds a quality award by the National Association for the Education of Young Children (NAEYC).

 For more information, visit the Child Development Center's website